 Taxes: if reading that word makes you internally scream, “Ahhhhhh!!!”, or if the mere thought of freelance taxes is preventing you from taking action, then this episode is for you.

-Joining Nicki and Kate for this episode is the founder of Masterpiece Bookkeeping, Rachel LaMantia.
+Rachel LaMantia, founder of Masterpiece Bookkeeping, joins Nicki and Kate for this episode.
 Rachel and her team take the stress, hassle, and guesswork out of bookkeeping for their clients.
 They provide everything from a deep clean of your books to monthly bookkeeping support and even financial strategy and consulting.

 A Sneak Peek at the Episode

 [1:50] Rachel explains the difference between an accountant and bookkeeper and when someone would want to work with either one.
 Accountant is the umbrella term and within that there are different specialities, like tax preparation, audit, and bookkeeping.

 [4:03] What’s the worse case for freelancers paying taxes all wrong?
 The worse case is if you don’t file your taxes and have to pay years and years of back taxes and penalties.
 Making a good faith effort is what’s most important.
 Estimated taxes are just that: estimates.